Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Teams usually export fleet data, service areas, historical delivery records, customer preferences, and operational rules to map them into the new system’s structure.

-Several alternatives now support internal and third-party fleets, dynamic carrier allocation, and mixed fulfillment models, streamlining cost and SLA management.
+Several alternatives now support internal and third-party fleets, dynamic carrier allocation, and mixed fulfillment models.
+Locus and Bringg are particularly strong for hybrid fleet coordination, while Shipsy excels at multi-carrier allocation and cost optimization.

 Most modern tools offer simplified driver apps and guided dispatcher workflows.
-Training is typically brief, and some systems include in-app onboarding to reduce learning time.
+Training is typically brief—some platforms include in-app onboarding to reduce learning time to hours, not weeks.

 MEET THE AUTHOR